University of Dillingen: Foundation

 Bishop Otto in 1563 gave the Jesuits, whose provincial at that time was Peter Canisius, charge of the instruction in the university, and authorized them to follow their own rules in all that pertained to organization and administration.
 As, however, the cathedral chapter of Augsburg would not admit the legality of this complete transfer, disputes often arose on questions of right, especially in regard to episcopal visitation, the foundation of chairs of civil law, and the appointment of professors.
-Nevertheless the chapter paid regularly the sums stipulated in the original document of transfer, and finally accepted the transfer as arranged June 14, 1606, by Bishop Henry von Knöringen (1598–1646), who for that reason is called the second founder of the university.
+Nevertheless the chapter paid regularly the sums stipulated in the original document of transfer, and finally accepted the transfer as arranged on 14 June 1606, by Bishop Henry von Knöringen (1598–1646), who for that reason is called the second founder of the university.

 From this date the chapter guaranteed a fixed contribution for the university and convictus (hall for clerical and some lay students).
-In 1641 Emperor Ferdinand III ratified the new charter in a special document which recognized the service rendered by the scientific work of the university and by the preparation which it gave young men for their duties toward Church and State.
+In 1641, Emperor Ferdinand III ratified the new charter in a special document which recognized the service rendered by the scientific work of the university and by the preparation which it gave young men for their duties toward Church and State.

 Later history

 During the Swedish invasion in the Thirty Years War the revenues of the university became less regular, some of its professors were imprisoned, its students scattered, and the lectures discontinued.
-But after peace had been concluded the institution gradually recovered, and in 1688 a fine building for university lectures was erected under Bishop John Christopher von Freyberg.
+But after peace had been concluded the institution gradually recovered, and, in 1688, a building for university lectures was erected under Bishop John Christopher von Freyberg.

-The university's charter guaranteed to all its members freedom from civil and political obligations, separate jurisdictions, and the right of precedenee on public occasions.
+The university's charter guaranteed to all its members freedom from civil and political obligations, separate jurisdictions, and the right of precedence on public occasions.
 The exemption from taxes and imposts was frequently disputed by the city council and other officials.
 The Jesuits, in accordance with the rules of their order, renounced jurisdiction in civil and penal matters.
 This was exercised by the gubernator, one of the episcopal counsellors well versed in jurisprudence, while matters relating to discipline were in the hands of the rector.
 The right of precedence at processions and funerals occasioned several bitter feuds between the officials of the episcopal court and the faculty.

-In 1610 Bishop Henry von Knöringen granted to the rector and the professors of theology the privilege of censorship; in 1747 this was modified to the effect that books printed in Dillingen needed also the approbation of the episcopal censor at Augsburg.
+In 1610, Bishop Henry von Knöringen granted to the rector and the professors of theology the privilege of censorship; in 1747 this was modified to the effect that books printed in Dillingen needed also the approbation of the episcopal censor at Augsburg.
 The courses which, from the beginning, were given at the university and which were taken over by the Jesuits were humanities, philosophy, and theology.
 The humanities were taught in the gymnasium, which was at that time a part of the university, and they served as a preparation for the higher studies.
 In the beginning of the seventeenth century a faculty of jurisprudence was added with one professor of canon and one of civil law.
 In 1738 church history was included in the curriculum of theology.
 A department of medicine and surgery, rather loosely connected with the university, was established about the same time.